Research output per year

 Main areas of research activity have been Life and Health Sciences, primarily in malaria and other parasitic diseases focusing three main lines: 1) Human host and parasite interactions, 2) Molecular epidemiology of malaria and 3) Development of portable platforms for early and multifunctional diagnosis of malaria infection.

-Also teach at Biomedical Sciences, Parasitology and Global Health PhD and MSc courses of IHMT NOVA, being member of Scientific Committees of two Master and one PhD courses; have supervised and/or co-supervised post-docs (3), PhD (11), MSc (15) and BSc/Other (18) students.
+Also teach at Biomedical Sciences, Parasitology and Global Health PhD and MSc courses of IHMT NOVA, being member of Scientific Committees of two Master and one PhD courses; have supervised or co-supervised post-docs (3), PhD (12), MSc (15) and BSc/Other (18) students.

 https://www.cienciavitae.pt/en/891E-4AA5-F422

-Looking then at biological processes involved, we hypothesized that the accumulation of 2,3-DPG due to a deficiency in pyruvate kinase could create an unsuitable environment for parasite and could be involved in the protection mechanism.
-Results showed an inhibition of parasite growth as parasites subjected to the artificial increase of 2,3-DPG in the culture medium produce significantly lower progeny; no effect was observed on the host cell, instead, the metabolic profile of 2,3-DPG treated infected cells became closer to that of non-infected cells (doi: 10.3389/fcimb.2022.840968, 10.3390/ijms24021336).
+Looking then at biological processes involved, we hypothesized that the accumulation of 2,3-DPG inside RBC due to pyruvate kinase deficiency could create an unsuitable environment for parasite and could be involved in the protective mechanism.
+Results showed an inhibition of parasite growth as parasites subjected to the artificial increase of 2,3-DPG in the culture medium produce significantly lower progeny and down regulation of genes associated to cell cycle control; no effect was observed on the host cell, instead, the metabolic profile of 2,3-DPG treated infected cells became closer to that of non-infected cells (doi:10.3389/fcimb.2022.840968, doi:10.3390/ijms24021336, doi:10.3390/ijms242316869).

-Keywords: malaria, parasite- host interactions, human susceptibility/resistance, diversity, epidemiology, transmission, molecular markers, Plasmodium sp., diagnostics
+Keywords: malaria, Plasmodium sp., parasite-host interactions, human susceptibility/resistance, diversity, epidemiology, transmission, molecular markers, diagnostics, biological collections, biobanking

 Award Date: 28 Nov 2000